Alappuzha: Administration and politics

 The two administrative systems prevailing in the district are revenue and local self-government.
 Under the revenue system, the district is divided into two revenue divisions, six taluks and 91 villages.
 The two revenue divisions are Alappuzha division comprising Cherthala, Ambalappuzha and Kuttanad taluks consisting of 47 villages and Chengannur division comprising Karthikapally, Chengannur and Mavelikkara taluks consisting of 44 villages.
 For census purposes, Aroor, Arookutty, Kodamthuruth, Thanneermukkom Vadakku, Thaneermukkam Thekku, Vayalar East and Kokkothamangalam village, except the portions included in Cherthala municipality are treated in the 1981 census as census towns based on the threefold criteria adopted for treating a place as census town.

 Under the local self-government system, the district is divided into five statutory towns and development blocks consisting of 71 panchayats.
 The jurisdiction of a Development Block includes the areas falling in census towns also.

 There were nine legislative assembly segments in Alappuzha district for the 2011 Assembly elections.
 They are Aroor, Cherthala, Alappuzha, Kuttanad, Haripad, Kayamkulam, Mavelikkara and Chengannur.

 Alappuzha assembly constituency is part of Alappuzha (Lok Sabha constituency).
 The other Lok Sabha constituency of the district is Mavelikkara.

 Education

 There are schools, computer institutes and colleges all over the district, with nine training schools, 405 lower primary schools, 105 high schools and 87 higher secondary schools.

 The first school in Alappuzha, the Church Missionary Society (CMS) School, was established in 1816.
 The school was established by the Rev. Thomas Norton, the first CMS missionary to India.
 The school is run by the CSI Christ Church, Alappuzha.
 The first higher secondary school in Alappuzha was the Leo XIIIth Higher Secondary School, which was opened on 1 June 1889 by Portuguese Bishop John Gomes Pereira of Cochin.
 The first polytechnic college in Alappuzha was the Carmel Polytechnic College, established by Fr.
-Gilbert Palaekunnel and it's managed by CMI Congregation.
-Carmel is the academically top-ranked polytechnic in the state still.
+Gilbert Palaekunnel, and it is managed by the CMI Congregation.
+Carmel is still the academically top-ranked polytechnic in the state.

 Colleges in Alappuzha offer both graduate and postgraduate courses for their students.